cloudposse/atmos/website/docs/reference/terraform-limitations.md

 ### **Stage 1:** Introduction to Terraform, *Hello World!*

+At this initial stage, developers begin their Terraform journey with the basics, focusing on getting a grasp of its core concepts through a straightforward implementation.

-1. Developers roll up their sleeves and get a simple terraform example up and running.
-No modules are used and mostly hardcoded resources with settings.
+1. Developers roll up their sleeves to get a simple terraform example up and running.
+They create resources directly in the configuration without the use of modules.
+This phase is characterized by hard-coded settings and a hands-on approach to learning
+   Terraform's syntax and capabilities.
-2. Local state files (since this is just an exploration)
+2. Local state files (since this is just an exploration).
+This approach simplifies the learning process by avoiding the complexities of remote state management.
-3. No Version Control System (VCS) is used, just stored locally on workstation.
+3. Version control systems are not yet in use, so Developers store their Terraform configurations directly on their local workstations allowing developers to focus on learning Terraform's mechanics without the added complexity of collaboration tools or best practices.

 :::warning New Problems
 1. How do we handle secrets?